The Financial Impact For Families If Colleges Close Due To COVID-19

 Worried About University Solvency?

 COVID-19 exacerbated many colleges' already-tenuous existence.
-Walker says there's plenty of anecdotal evidence that many schools were already trying to figure out how to be viable — and then got hit with the COVID-19 crisis and lasting economic crisis.
+Walker says there's plenty of anecdotal evidence that many schools were already trying to figure out how to be viable — and then got hit with the COVID-19 crisis and lasting economic impact.

 "With the coronavirus causing worldwide disruption, schools may not be receiving the tuition or alumni money they expect or need.
 Admissions teams don't often talk about their school's financial health, but the last thing a student wants is to invest their academic future in a school that is in financial trouble," says Elizabeth Venturini, college career strategist at CollegeCareerResults.

-She cautions families who are looking at small private schools to realize they are not government-funded and are dependent on enrolled students, alumni and alumni donations.
+She cautions prospective families looking at small private schools to realize they are not government-funded and are dependent on enrolled students, alumni and alumni donations.

 However, Venturini says state schools are also not immune to financial problems, even though they are funded by taxpayers.

-"State schools may have to merge their campuses.
-There may be fewer teachers, classes, activities and support services.
-A student may not graduate in four years, and may have to stay in school longer.
-This will cost more money.
-The worst-case scenario is the school abruptly closes and a student is halfway through a program."
+"State schools may have to merge their campuses, and that could mean fewer teachers, classes, activities and support services.
+A student may not graduate in four years, thereby costing the student more money.
+The worst-case scenario is the school abruptly closes halfway through a student's program."

-Aaron Simmons, founder of Test Prep Genie, agrees that state and local governments are facing major budget shortfalls.
+Aaron Simmons, founder of Test Prep Genie, agrees that state and local governments face major budget shortfalls.

 "This means major cuts to school budgets.
 Nonetheless, the government still provides aid and funding to some students in lower selective institutions given that the set of criteria is met by these students.
 One option being given by the government is the Free Application for Federal Student Aid," he says.
 "Though there are financial aids being offered by the government, there is still a risk for students who are about to enter such institutions as the fund being offered is limited due to the crisis."